zeke/vibes/README.md

 Your project is already a Git repository, so now you can save your progress.

-To do this with the Git command line, you can run:
+To do this with the Git command line, you can run this in your terminal:

 ```
 git add .